davesag/Frank/README.txt

 It will present a login screen

 Enter 'root' and 'password' (without the quotes of course) and you will be logged in.
-You can now log out.
+You can list and edit the default test users and roles, admire the privacy policy and legals, and log out.

+Enter 'nobody' and 'password' and you will be logged in.
+You can admire the privacy policy etc but nobody is not an admin and can't edit anything but themselves.

-if you enter anything other credentials you get bounced with a polite message.
+if you enter any other credentials you get bounced with a polite message.

-You can register as a new user and an email will be sent with a verification link.
+If you are logged out completely you can register as a new user and an email will be sent with a verification link.
 You can click that link (localhost only right now) and then log in.
 You can then see your details and delete yourself.

 If you try to register with an email address already in the system then that person will receive a warning email.